 COBIT is a framework generally used in Organizational IT governance intended for the entire Organization (ISACA, 2018a).
 COBIT defines components and design factors to create and maintain systems in the most appropriate and appropriate Governance of the Organization.
 COBIT has undergone evolution and development from year to year, starting from COBIT 1 in 1996, COBIT 2 in 1998, COBIT 3 in 2000, COBIT 4 in 2005, COBIT 5 in 2012, and most recently, COBIT 2019.

 The COBIT 2019 Framework has been used and recognized globally by organizations worldwide to help ensure proper Governance of Organizations in terms of technology and information that is effective and efficient and encourages processes, straightforward implementation to customized.
-In addition, the role and function of COBIT as a major supporter of innovation and business change can be strengthened (Rofi et al., 2021).
+In addition, the role and function of COBIT as a significantsupporter of innovation and business change can be strengthened (Rofi et al., 2021).
 COBIT 2019 resource management mainly focuses on technology and information (ISACA, 2018a).
 The COBIT 2019 allows organizations to analyze IT Governance to meet compliance standards and achieve targets.
 COBIT 2019 is tailored to the needs of each organization.

 COBIT 2019 supports Maturity Model Integration (CMMI)-based capability in the capability process scheme.
 The processes within each governance and management object can be operated at various capability levels, ranging from 0 to 5.
-Capability level is a measure to assess how the implementation process and performance (ISACA, 2018a) (ISACA, 2018b).
+Capability level is a measure to assess the implementation process and performance (ISACA, 2018a) (ISACA, 2018b).
 The capability level can be achieved by classifying levels representing several sets in the rating.
 The range of levels depends on the context in which the assessment is performed.

+The revolution of IT play significant role in improving public services delivery among local governments in Indonesia.
+Nevertheless, government organizations have tended to use partial and incompatible tools in their IT system that fail to give proper evaluation result.
+While these tools differ considerably in scope and emphasis, COBIT gives holistic evaluation when it bridging provider/management – user - auditor needs.
+The COBIT helping IT’s auditor in issues control, it enabling management for identifying business process, and it capturing user’s satisfaction on the digital services.

+In this section, I have not found the problem statement discussed in the article.
+The purpose of the discussion of the author is evaluation.
+I suggest The Evaluation be a big title of this article, then new with the title above.

 2. METHOD

-The approach used in the research to examine the symptoms of the object of research is a mixed method approach with a sequential model (Creswell & Creswell, 2018).
+The approach used in the research to examine the symptoms of the object of study is a mixed method approach with a explanatory sequential model (Creswell & Creswell, 2018).
 Researchers first collect and analyze data quantitatively, followed by data collection and qualitative data analysis.
 The informant selection technique used in this research is the purposive sampling technique.

 Informants' selection process through observations by adjusting the business processes in COBIT 2019 using the RACI Chart method.
 RACI explains the list of informants or respondents for measuring the level of capability based on COBIT 2019.
 Among the four existing authorities, only those who have a responsible role (R) will use as respondents.
 R's as the informants are deemed to know and understand the business processes fully.